 At the center of all assessment at East Central College is a desire to improve student learning.
-Effective assessment strategy at ECC is centered on the systematic collection of information about student learning experiences from multiple diverse sources.
+Effective assessment strategies at ECC are centered on the systematic collection of information about student learning experiences from multiple, diverse sources.
 Focused, contextualized study of these items can produce meaningful discussion regarding the effectiveness of the instruction, curriculum, resources, programs, and services provided to students.

 Committee Mission, Purpose and Structure

 The Instructional Assessment Committee (IAC) is dedicated to building a culture of assessment at ECC by engaging the college community in learner-centered assessment at the course, program/department, and institutional levels.

 - work collaboratively to identify and develop assessment best practices